sglvladi/TensorFlowObjectDetectionTutorial/docs/source/install.rst

         >>> import tensorflow as tf

-- If the above code shows an error, then check to make sure you have activated the `tensorflow_gpu` environment and that tensorflow_gpu was successfully installed within it in the previous step.
+- If the above code shows an error, then check to make sure you have activated the `tensorflow_cpu` environment and that tensorflow_cpu was successfully installed within it in the previous step.
 - Then run the following:

     .. code-block:: python